 Replacing the screen itself is a pretty simple and quick procedure.
-However, once the new screen is in place, there are some diagnostic tests that need to be run before the new screen will be fully functional.
+However, after installing the new screen, some diagnostic tests should be performed before the new screen is fully functional.
 This could take anywhere from three to five hours, no matter where you take your MacBook.

-However, if you take your laptop to an Apple store for repair, be aware that most Apple stores do not do MacBook screen repairs on site.
+However, if you bring your laptop to the Apple Store for repair, keep in mind that most Apple Stores don’t repair your MacBook screen onsite.
 They will ship it off to a service center which generally takes three to five business days, maybe longer.
 You can also ship it to an Apple service center yourself, but that will also mean you’ll be without your laptop for three to five business days, on top of the time it takes for Apple to ship you a box in which to ship it, which can be ordered online.

 A better solution would be to bring your MacBook to the Cell Phone Zone.
 We have the capability to repair laptop screens onsite and can have your MacBook back to you within a few hours.
 Keep in mind that if you come in late in the day we may need to keep it overnight, so the diagnostics can continue to run after our normal business hours.

 Tags: Apple Computer Repairs In Newport News, Mac Repairs Service In Newport News, Broken Laptop Screen Repair Williamsburg